ibm-cloud-docs/EventStreams/eventstreams085.md

 ## Lite plan
 {: #plan_lite}

-The Lite plan is free for users who are looking to try out {{site.data.keyword.messagehub}} or build a proof-of-concept.
+The Lite plan is free for users who want to try out {{site.data.keyword.messagehub}} or build a proof-of-concept.
 The Lite plan offers shared access to a multi-tenant {{site.data.keyword.messagehub}} cluster.